 Each November and December, the Zenko-ji Omotesando Illumination brings the temple and the ‘Omotesando’ (the road leading to Zenko-ji), into brilliant colour.
-From November 24th until December 15th, the Omotesando will be illuminated by light projections and installations followed by the temple itself from December 15th until December 25th – transforming the 1.8km road and temple into an imagined Buddhist paradise – an ephemeral world of purple and violet, silver and golden light.
+From mid-November until mid-December, the Omotesando will be illuminated by light projections and installations followed by the temple itself in mid-December transforming the 1.8km road and temple into an imagined Buddhist paradise – an ephemeral world of purple and violet, silver and golden light.

 During the festival the traditional road of pilgrimage and temple itself will be a place of enchantment, an illumination of the mind reflected in the light.
 In the crisp air of late-autumn and early-winter, this vivid awakening of the city’s heart is certain to leave a lasting impression on visitors.